marcellbarsony/obsidian/Webapp/Tools/ZAP/Spider.md

 # AJAX Spider

 [AJAX Spider](https://www.zaproxy.org/docs/desktop/addons/ajax-spider/)
-identifies the pages of the trageted site
+identifies the pages of the trageted site by exploring websites that load content dynamically with JavaScript (*AJAX*), instead of static HTML

+**AJAX Spidering** can find links and data that appear after the page loads

 1. Open the [AJAX Spider dialog](https://www.zaproxy.org/docs/desktop/addons/ajax-spider/scandialog/)